Growington Ventures India Ltd aims for a strong growth going forward - www.lokmattimes.com

 Growington Ventures India Ltd aims for a strong growth going forward

-Mumbai (Maharashtra) [India], May 15: Mumbai based BSE listed company Growington Ventures India Limited (BSE – 539222) promoted by ...
+PNN Mumbai (Maharashtra) [India], May 15: Mumbai based BSE listed company Growington Ventures India Limited (BSE - 539222) promoted ...

 Mumbai (Maharashtra) [India], May 15: Mumbai based BSE listed company Growington Ventures India Limited (BSE - 539222) promoted by CA Vikram Bajaj aims for a strong growth momentum in the time to come.
 Company has posted excellent results for the Q3 & Nine months of FY24 ended December 2023 is expected to continue the growth momentum going forward.